-a. q.
-Motoreyeles, Bieyeles, Pocket Bikes, Rollerblades, or Skateboards authorized locations.
+-Q.Motoreyeles, Bieyeles, Pocket Bikes, Rollerblades, or Skateboards

 1. The use or operation of motorcycles, bicycles, pocket bikes, rollerblades, skateboards, etc. inside of any On-Campus Premises such that they create safety hazards or are secured to non-

 2. The use of pocket bikes on sidewalks or roadways such that they create safety hazards or are secured to non-authorized locations.